chakrit/sider/README.markdown

 Inspired by migueldeicaza's first stab at the problem (I used some of his algorithm) and ServiceStack.Redis (to take it a lot further).

-This is a REDIS bindings for C# 4.0 that try to **stick to the metal** as much as possible which results in:
+This is a REDIS 2.2 bindings for C# 4.0 that try to **stick to the metal** as much as possible which results in:

-* Simple API that maps directly to the Redis commands reference.
+* Simple API that maps closely to the Redis commands reference.
 * Easy to use, no gigantic class hierarchies to setup.
-No confusing method names.
+No confusing naming convention that obfuscates the real command being sent to Redis.
 * As fast as my limited networking skills will allow.
-* Supports reading from and writing data to user-supplied streams for GET/SET and a few other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) efficiently memory-wise.
+* Supports reading from and writing data to user-supplied streams for GET/SET and other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without huge buffers.
-* Upcoming no-frill pipelining support.
+* Delegate-based pipelining support.

 As of 24th July 2010, all basic commands have been implemented except for the
 following:

-* Blocking commands `BLPOP`, `BLPUSH` and the likes. - Needs a few more tests with varying Socket configurations.
-* Extra options for some commands - e.g. `WITHSCORES` and `AGGREGATE`
+* Extra options for some commands - e.g. `WITHSCORES`, `AGGREGATE` and the likes.
-* Transaction and pipelining support. - Sider has been designed from the ground up to make it easy to pipeline and do transactions, the foundation work is already there.
-I just need a bit more time to finalize and streamline the API.
+* Better transaction support - Right now you can use `MULTI`, `EXEC` and `DISCARD` inside the `.Pipeline` method which should be enough for most cases.

 Other than that, it's solid and somewhat fault-tolerant.
 I'm using this myself in production code as well, so expect fast fixes should there be any problems.